Active Substance: voriconazole

 What is Vfend?

-Vfend is a medicine that contains the active substance voriconazole.
+Vfend is an antifungal medicine that contains the active substance voriconazole.
 It is available as tablets (50 mg or 200 mg), as an oral suspension (40 mg/ml) and as a powder to be made up into a solution for infusion (drip into a vein).

 What is Vfend used for?

-Vfend is an antifungal medicine.
-It is used for the treatment of adults and children over the age of two years with:
+Vfend is used for the treatment of adults and children over the age of two years who have the following fungal infections:

 - invasive aspergillosis (a type of fungal infection due to Aspergillus);

-- candidaemia (another type of fungal infection due to Candida) in non-neutropenic patients (patients with a normal white-blood-cell count);
+- candidaemia (another type of fungal infection due to Candida) in patients with a normal white blood cell count;

 - serious invasive Candida infections when the fungus is resistant to fluconazole (another antifungal medicine);